Udo/udolib/websockets-broker/wsbroker/README.md

 `broker.config.onBackendMessage()` event handler if present.
 Using this command hook, the broker's command functionality can be extended.

+*Gotcha*: when sending a command response back to the broker, remember it expects a list of command messages (see example), even if that list only contains a single message.

 ### Sending commands

 In addition to sending commands in its response to events, the backend